tzelalouzeir/BTC_Hourly_CDL_EDA/README.md

 ## Dataset

 The dataset used for this analysis is the [Bitcoin Historical Data](https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data) available on Kaggle.
 It includes minute-level data from 2012 to 2021.
-(Resampled minute data to hourly data and executed by code)
+However, in this analysis, we resample the minute-level data to an hourly timeframe to reduce noise and focus on more meaningful price movements.

 ## Google Colab Setup